 Read More

-Delving into RC Circuits and IIT JEE Time Constant
+Understanding RC Circuits and the IIT JEE Time Constant

 Problem 1: Basic Time Constant Calculation

 Problem: A series RC circuit has a resistance of 2 kΩ and a capacitance of 50 μF.
-Calculate the time constant of the circuit.
+Calculate the time constant.

 Solution:

 Problem: An RC circuit with R = 5 kΩ and C = 20 μF is connected to a 10V DC source.
-Calculate the voltage across the capacitor after one time constant during charging.
+Find the capacitor voltage after one time constant during charging.

 Solution:

-- Answer: The voltage across the capacitor after one time constant is approximately 6.32 V.
+Answer: The capacitor voltage after one time constant is approximately 6.32 V.

 Key Takeaways